I don’t know about you, but when I was drinking, I found it impossible to imagine enjoying anything without alcohol involved.

 I felt nervous and anxious as we walked in to the house: it was full of people I didn’t know and didn’t have a lot in common with.
 We went straight to the bar and I started drinking gin & tonic (felt immediately more relaxed with the first sip).

 Sat at the bar making small-talk and thinking about my next drink.
 Walked around a bit with my partner, who introduced me to people I didn’t want to talk to.
-I was mostly concentrating on getting drunk so I could feel properly relaxed and natural and confident so I started drinking wine.
+I was mostly concentrating on getting drunk so I could feel properly relaxed and natural and confident so I switched up a gear from G&T to wine.
 I was literally waiting for the wine to work and, when it wasn’t instantaneous, drank more to force the effect.

 Sounds like fun, huh!

 I felt anxious as we walked into the house which was full of people that I had met before but didn’t know very well.
-We went straight to the bar and I had an alcohol-free lager and stayed feeling anxious.
+We went straight to the bar and I had an alcohol-free lager and continued to feel shy and awkward.

-I had a couple of boring, hard-work conversations with people I had nothing in common with, walked around the house, mingling and wanting to leave (see photo above).
+I had a couple of boring, hard-work conversations with people I had nothing in common with, walked around the house, mingling, forcing a smile and wanting to leave.